EstefaniaCC/academic_website/content/my-publications/publications_books.md

 active = true  # Activate this widget? true/false
 weight = 22  # Order that this section will appear.

-title = "Publications"
+title = "Book Chapters"
-subtitle = "Book Chapters"
+subtitle = ""

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.